Patient and Public Engagement

 Multicoloured waves of colour in the shape of head and shoulders

+engagement event at Wisbech adventure playground.
 Lots of children and adults having a fun day out in the park

 International Clinical Trials Day

-ICT day is celebrated around the world in May and recognises the day that James Lind, a Scottish doctor, began what is often considered to be the first randomized clinical trial (in this case, to study different treatments for scurvy in sailors) on May 20th, 1774.
-His trial consisted of just 12 men, grouped into pairs and given a variety of dietary supplements from cider to oranges and lemons.
-The trial only lasted six days but, within that time, there was a noticeable improvement in the group eating the fruit, providing Lind with the evidence required of the link between citrus fruits and scurvy prevention.
+International Clinical Trials day, is celebrated around the world in May every year and recognises the day that James Lind, a Scottish doctor, began what is often considered to be the first randomized clinical trial (in this case, to study different treatments for scurvy in sailors) on May 20th, 1774.

 National Day of Play